PharmaLedger-IMI/ctr-backoffice-frontend/README.md

-# ClinicaltrialsFrontend
+# ctr-backoffice-frontend

-Web Site for ClinicalTrials - include wallet download and backoffice web management application
+Main Web Site for ClinicalTrials - TODO decide if it includes the backoffice web management application only, or if it includes wallet download and backoffice web management application

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.4.